$f(R)$ gravity solutions for evolving wormholes

-In this work we extend the analysis of dynamic wormholes in $f(R)$ modified theories of gravity.
-Traversable wormholes have already been treated in modified gravity (for example in Einstein-Gauss-Bonnet gravity, in higher dimensional Lovelock theories \cite{dotti1, dotti2, dotti3, matulich} and in $f(R)$ gravity \cite{harko, furey}) without any exotic matter.
-However such work is limited for their dynamic counterparts. $f(R)$ modified theory of gravity can be considered to be an extension of Einstein's General Relativity.
-This theory was developed by adopting a modification in the Einstein-Hilbert gravitational Lagrangean density involving an arbitrary function of the Ricci scalar $R$ \cite{frgravit} and essentially, it is an higher order $(4^{th})$ gravity theory.
+In this work we extend the analysis of dynamic wormholes in scalar-tensor $f(R)$ modified theories of gravity.
+Traversable wormholes have already been treated in modified gravity (for example in Einstein-Gauss-Bonnet gravity, in higher dimensional Lovelock theories \cite{dotti1, dotti2, dotti3, matulich, m+n}, in $f(R)$ gravity theories \cite{harko, furey} and in brane scenario like the Randall-Sundram brane \cite{la}) without any exotic matter.
+However such work is limited for their dynamic counterparts.
+Scalar-tensor $f(R)$ gravity theory was developed by adopting a modification in the Einstein-Hilbert gravitational Lagrangean density involving an arbitrary function of the Ricci scalar $R$ \cite{frgravit} and essentially, it is an higher order $(4^{th})$ gravity theory.
 In this context it can be stated that, since Einstein's formulation of General Relativity, several extensions of it have been introduced but with quite disparate reasons. {\it Weil} \cite{weil} initiated such attempt with the motivation of unifying electromagnetic and gravitational interaction geometrically, also there were modifications, namely to the gravitational action in analogy to quantum field theory in curved space-time, to have fundamental unification schemes and to obtain complete geometric explanation of the dark sector phenomenology \cite{dono}. $f(R)$ gravity theory was probably one of the simplest such extension, and can act as natural model for inflation \cite{starobin}.
-Also recently it has been shown to act as a geometrical dark energy model \cite{drkeng}.
+Also it has been shown to act as a geometrical dark energy model \cite{drkeng}.
+Scalar-tensor $f(R)$ gravity theory has also been used to address the problem of dark matter and can be an alternative contributor of non-baryonic dark matter \cite{capo, cemb}.
+More recently standard $f(R)$ gravity theory has been used to explain the cosmic evolution since Big-Bang starting from early inflation to dark energy \cite{capo1}.
 Hence $f(R)$ gravity is an alternative framework based on general relativity that does not need any new scalar field to explain the accelerated expansion of the universe.
 The action in $f(R)$ theory is given by: